ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.4.4
+    - disabling spawning in IVA suits also disables "Toggle EVA Suit" in Kerbal's context menu
+    - disabled texture compression, mipmap generation and unloading by default, these functions will be removed in the next major release
+    - fixed radial attachment and click ignoring for reflective parts
 * 2.4.3
     - all Kerbals' teeth now use `Default/kerbalHead` texture and are not personalised any more to solve the female teeth texturing problem